team6036/peninsulaportal/docs/panel/tabs/LOGWORKS.md

 - CSV-Field `.field.csv`

 #### Logs
-List of logs to merge.
+List of logs to export / convert.
 Drag and drop them in from your OS.